justinlietz93/Prometheus_Void-Dynamics_Model/write_ups/tachyon_condensation/finite_tube_mode_analysis.md

 ---

-## 6. Condensation and Post‑Condensation Mass Matrix
+## 6. Condensation and Post-Condensation Mass Matrix

 At tree level, minimize the effective potential